 Hearing Group^ Generalized Hearing Range

 UNDERWATER

 Low-frequency (LF) cetaceans 7 Hz to 36+ kHz

 (baleen whales)

-High-frequency (HF) cetaceans 150 Hz to 160 kHz

-(dolphins, toothed whales, beaked whales, bottlenose whales) 150 HZ 10 100 KHZ
+High-frequency (HF) cetaceans (dolphins, toothed whales, beaked whales, bottlenose whales) 150 Hz to 160 kHz

 Very High-frequency (VHF) cetaceans

 (true porpoises, Kogia, river dolphins, cephalorhynchid, 200 Hz to 165 kHz

 Lagenorhynchus cruciger & L. australis)

-Phocid pinnipeds (PW) 40 Hz to 00 kHz
+Phocid pinnipeds (PW) 40 Hz to 90 kHz

-(true seals) 40 HZ 10 90 KHZ
+(true seals) 40 112 to 90 KHZ

 Otariid pinnipeds (OW) 60 Hz to 68 kHz

-(sea lions and fur seals)
+(sea lions and fur seals) 00 112 to 08 KHZ

 IN-AIR

 Phocid pinnipeds (PA) 42 Hz to 52 kHz

-(true seals) 42 HZ 10 52 KHZ
+(true seals) 42 112 10 32 11 112

-Otariid pinnipeds (OA)
+Otariid pinnipeds (OA) (sea lions and fur seals) 90 Hz to 40 kHz

-90 NZ 10 40 KNZ
+(sea lions and ful seals)

-[^] Southall et al. 2019 indicates that as more data become available there may be separate hearing group designations for Very Low-Frequency cetaceans (blue, fin, right, and bowhead whales) and Mid-Frequency cetaceans (sperm, killer, and beaked whales).
+^ Southall et al. 2019 indicates that as more data become available there may be separate hearing group designations for Very Low-Frequency cetaceans (blue, fin, right, and bowhead whales) and Mid-Frequency cetaceans (sperm, killer, and beaked whales).
 However, at this point, all baleen whales are part of the LF cetacean hearing group, and sperm, killer, and beaked whales are part of the HF cetacean hearing group.
 Additionally, recent data indicates that as more data become available for Monachinae seals, separate hearing group designations may be appropriate for the two phocid subfamilies (Ruscher et al. 2021; Sills et al. 2021).

-- Represents the generalized hearing range for the entire group as a composite (i.e., all species within the group), where individual species' hearing ranges may not be as broad.
+\ Represents the generalized hearing range for the entire group as a composite (i.e., all species within the group), where individual species' hearing ranges may not be as broad.
 Generalized hearing range chosen based on ~65 dB threshold from composite audiogram, previous analysis in NMFS 2018, and/or data from Southall et al. 2007; Southall et al. 2019.
-Additionally, animals are able to detect very loud sounds above and below that "deneralized" hearing range. - + NMFS is aware that the National Marine Mammal Foundation successfully collected preliminary hearing data on two minke whales during their third field season (2023) in Norway.
+Additionally, animals are able to detect very loud sounds above and below that "generalized" hearing range.

++ NMFS is aware that the National Marine Mammal Foundation successfully collected preliminary hearing data on two minke whales during their third field season (2023) in Norway.
 These data have implications for not only the generalized hearing range for low-frequency cetaceans but also on their weighting function.
 However, at this time, no official results have been published.
-Furthermore, a fourth field season (2024) is proposed, where more data will likely be collected.
+Furthermore, a fourth field season (2024) has concluded, where more data were collected.
 Thus, it is premature for us to propose any changes to our current Updated Technical Guidance.
-However, mysticete hearing data is identified as a special circumstance that could merit re-evaluating the acoustic criteria in this document.
+However, mysticete hearing data is identified as a special circumstance that could merit reevaluating the acoustic criteria in this document.
 Therefore, we anticipate that once the data from both field seasons are published, it will likely necessitate updating this document (i.e., likely after the data gathered in the summer 2024 field season and associated analysis are published).